 So, to make sure the system works, you can use ReadyAPI to simulate a producer and publish payment events.

 |Tip:||If you want to simulate a complex scenario, you would usually want to also simulate an event consumer to check how the event was processed.
 In our example, we could use ReadyAPI to check that the payment system published a message in the

 1. Add a Kafka API to the project

-To start testing Kafia APIs, you should first add one to the project.
+To start testing Kafka APIs, you should first add one to the project.
 To learn how to do it, see Adding a Kafka API to the Project.

 2. Create a test step

-To produce a Kafka event in ReadyAPI, you use the Event-Driven test step in Publish mode:
+To produce a Kafka event in ReadyAPI, you use the API Connection test step based on a Publish operation:

-Open a test case and add Event-Driven Test Step.
+Open a test case and add API Connection Test Step.

 In the dialog that appears, select a Publish operation and click Add Test Step:

 Right-click a Publish operation in the APIs node in the Navigator and select Add to Test Case.